 Lateral inhibition is a mechanism where cell-to-cell signaling induces neighboring cells to compete and diverge into sharply contrasting fates, enabling developmental processes such as segmentation or boundary formation.
 A synthetic lateral inhibition system for pattern formation has not yet been demonstrated.
 We have developed a graph theoretic approach to analyzing potentially large contact networks for the existence and stability of "fine-grained" patterns.
 In place of an actual contact-based system, we propose a synthetic circuit we call a "compartmental lateral inhibition" system that used diffusible molecules to demonstrate these types of patterns.

-A particularly well-studied mechanism for pattern formation is diffusion-driven instability, originally proposed by Alan Turing in 1952, where a homogeneous steady state is destabilized in the presence of diffusion.
-To date, there have been no experimental demonstrations of a robust, tunable system which can break symmetry and spontaneously generate predictable gene expression patterns (spatiotemporal inhomogeneities) as in the Turing mechanism.
-Our investigations have led to a new a class of networks that we call "quenched oscillator" systems.
-These systems consist of a primary feedback loop that serves as an oscillator, and a secondary feedback loop that quenches the oscillations and incorporates a diffusible molecule.
+One mechanism for pattern formation is diffusion-driven instability, originally proposed by Alan Turing in 1952, where a homogeneous steady state is destabilized in the presence of diffusion.
+Our goal is to create a robust, tunable system which can break symmetry and spontaneously generate predictable gene expression patterns (spatiotemporal inhomogeneities) as in the Turing mechanism.
+Our investigations have led to a new a class of networks that we call "quenched oscillator" systems, which consist of a primary feedback loop that serves as an oscillator and a secondary feedback loop that quenches the oscillations and incorporates a diffusible molecule.
 Diffusion releases the quenching effect in higher spatial frequencies, thus generating patterns.